DenuxPlays/OpenFlowcharts/README.md

-# OpenFlowchart
+# OpenFlowcharts

-An App that aims to make the creation of flow-charts and database diagrams easier.
+An App that aims to make the creation of flow-charts easier and free for everyone.

 ## Requirements
 * Java 19